priyankabandekar31/NYPD_DataWarehouseAndBusinessIntelligence/README.md

 * Tableau
 * Talend Real-Time Data Platform 7.1

-**Data Set Name:** 'Borough and Precinct Crime Statistics'    [`link to Datasets`](https://www1.nyc.gov/site/nypd/stats/crime-statistics/crime-statistics-landing.page) which contains information on default payments, demographic factors, credit data, history of payment, and bill statements of credit card clients in Taiwan from April 2005 to September 2005.
+**Data Set Name:** 'Borough and Precinct Crime Statistics'    [`link to Datasets`](https://www1.nyc.gov/site/nypd/stats/crime-statistics/crime-statistics-landing.page) which contains information on the crime statistics from the 5 boroughs in New York City.

 ####**Source:**
 **Name:** NYPD CompStat Unit